 FLAME SPREAD INDEX.
-A comparative measure, expressed as a dimensionless number, derived from visual measurements of the spread of flame versus time for a material tested in accordance with ASTM E 84.
+A comparative measure, expressed as a dimensionless number, derived from visual measurements of the spread of flame versus time for a material tested in accordance with ASTM E84 or UL 723.

 FLOOD-LEVEL RIM.
 The edge of the receptor or fixture from which water overflows.

 FLOOR FURNACE.
-A self-contained furnace suspended from the floor of the space being heated, taking air for combustion from outside such space, and with means for lighting the appliance from such space.
+A completely self-contained furnace suspended from the floor of the space being heated, taking air for combustion from outside such space, and with means for observing flames and lighting the appliance from such space.

 FLOW PRESSURE.
 The static pressure reading in the water-supply pipe near the faucet or water outlet while the faucet or water outlet is open and flowing at capacity.

 FLUE, APPLIANCE.
 The passages within an appliance through which combustion products pass from the combustion chamber to the flue collar.

 FLUE COLLAR.
 The portion of a fuel-burning appliance designed for the attachment of a draft hood, vent connector or venting system.

 FLUE GASES.
 Products of combustion plus excess air in appliance flues or heat exchangers.

 FLUE LINER (LINING).
 A system or material used to form the inside surface of a flue in a chimney or vent, for the purpose of protecting the surrounding structure from the effects of combustion products and for conveying combustion products without leakage to the atmosphere.